HeadBeeGuy/alt-activities/README.md

 Pages to add or revise:

 - A section for what to do during downtime at school - Japanese study, online study programs, programming tutorials, and so on.
+- Mobile breakpoints could use revising.
+Maybe two steps where one removes padding on the side of each page, and then another which switches to the mobile layout.
+Right now lower-resolution laptop screens trigger the mobile layout.

 ---

 Current bugs:

 - If a user submits an activity that fails validation (like a text field being too long) and they attached files, it generates a server error instead of returning them to the form with an error message display.
+- IE11: The "generic" page overruns the right margin, as well as Resources and some others.

 ---

 Pages that still need to be rebuilt or need fixes in the new interface:

 - Activity Link pages
+- User index page